pbloem/peterbloem.nl/blog/pca-2.md

 <p>By Pythagoras, we have $\|\x_\gc{i}\|^2 = \|\bc{\r}\|^2 + {z_\gc{i}}^2$.
 The vector $\x_\gc{i}$ remains constant, since that is given by the data.
 The only thing we change is the direction of the vector $\rc{\w}$.
 If we change that to make the reconstruction error $\|\bc{\r}\|$ smaller, the distance $z_\gc{i}$ must get larger.
 The sum of the squares of all $\z_\gc{i}$'s is the variance of the data.</p>

 <aside>
-I first learned about the equivalence between variance maximization and reconstruction error minimization from <a href="http://alexhwilliams.info/itsneuronalblog/2016/03/27/pca/">this blog post</a> by <a href="">Alex Williams</a>, which uses a similar diagram.
+I first learned about the equivalence between variance maximization and reconstruction error minimization from <a href="http://alexhwilliams.info/itsneuronalblog/2016/03/27/pca/">this blog post</a> by <a href="http://alexhwilliams.info/">Alex Williams</a>, which uses a similar diagram.
 </aside>

 Thus, the first principal component is the vector $\rc{\w}$ for which the data has maximum variance when projected onto $\rc{\w}$.
 For the sake of completeness let's work this into a proper proof.
 There's some technical stuff coming up, so we had better get into a more formal mind set.